 - Maintain client relationships: by being an ongoing process, benchmarking keeps clients in contact with advisers over the longer term.

-If you are in the Winchester area and would like professional assistance from experienced accountants and business advisers, contact AVASK.
+If you are in the Southampton area and would like professional assistance from experienced accountants and business advisers, contact AVASK.